MatplusGmbH/opensefa-reconciliation-solver/README.md

 For detailed troubleshooting, contributing guidelines, and documentation style guide, see the [Contributing](https://matplusgmbh.github.io/opensefa-reconciliation-solver/stable/contributing.html) page in the documentation.

-## Benchmark

-An evaluation for each model and comparison with reference solutions by STAN for different models are found in the `OpenSEFABenchmarks` package.

 ## Feedback and Contributions

 We welcome contributions, feedback, and suggestions for improvement.
 Please contact the [Matplus GmbH](https://www.matplus.eu/).